German art: Romanesque art

-Romanesque art was the first artistic movement to encompass the whole of Western Europe, though with regional varieties.
-Germany was a central part of the movement, though German Romanesque architecture made rather less use of sculpture than that of France.
-With increasing prosperity massive churches were built in cities all over Germany, no longer just those patronized by the Imperial circle.
+Gothic art

 The French invented the Gothic style, and Germany was slow to adopt it, but once it had done so Germans made it their own, and continued to use it long after the rest of Europe had abandoned it.
 According to Henri Focillon, Gothic allowed German art "to define for the first time certain aspects of its native genius-a vigorous and emphatic conception of life and form, in which theatrical ostentation mingled with vehement emotional frankness."
 The Bamberg Horseman of the 1330s, in Bamberg Cathedral, is the oldest large post-antique standing stone equestrian statue; more medieval princely tomb monuments have survived from Germany than France or England.
 Romanesque and Early Gothic churches had wall paintings in local versions of international styles, of which few artists' names are known.

 The court of the Holy Roman Emperor, then based in Prague, played an important part in forming the International Gothic style in the late 14th century.
 The style was spread around the wealthy cities of Northern Germany by artists such Conrad von Soest in Westphalia, Meister Bertram in Hamburg, and later Stefan Lochner in Cologne.
 Hamburg was one of the cities in the Hanseatic League, when the League was at height of its prosperity.
 Bertram was succeeded in the city by artists such as Master Francke, the Master of the Malchin Altar, Hans Bornemann, Hinrik Funhof and Wilm Dedeke who survived into the Renaissance period.
 Hanseatic artists painted commissions for Baltic cities in Scandinavia and the modern Baltic states to the east.
 In the south, the Master of the Bamberg Altar is the first significant painter based in Nuremberg, while the Master of Heiligenkreuz and then Michael Pacher worked in Austria.